-After obtaining his diploma in computer science (Dipl.
-Inform.) from University of Dortmund, Germany in 2005, Dimo received his PhD (Dr. sc.
+After obtaining his diploma in computer science (Dipl.-Inform.) from University of Dortmund, Germany in 2005, Dimo Brockhoff received his PhD (Dr. sc.
 ETH) from ETH Zurich, Switzerland in 2009.
-Between June 2009 and November 2010 he was a postdoctoral researcher at INRIA Saclay Ile-de-France in Orsay, France.
-Since November 2010 he has been a postdoctoral researcher at LIX, Ecole Polytechnique within the CNRS-Microsoft chair "Optimization for Sustainable Development (OSD)" in Palaiseau, France.
-His research interests are focused on evolutionary multiobjective optimization (EMO), in particular on many-objective optimization and theoretical aspects of indicator-based search.
+Between June 2009 and October 2011 he held postdoctoral research positions---first at INRIA Saclay Ile-de-France in Orsay and then at Ecole Polytechnique in Palaiseau, both in France.
+Since November 2011 he has been a junior researcher (CR2) at INRIA Lille - Nord Europe in Villeneuve d'Ascq, France .
+His research interests are focused on evolutionary multiobjective optimization (EMO), in particular on many-objective optimization, benchmarking, and theoretical aspects of indicator-based search.